-In life, Ana Otero conquered audiences worldwide.
-Also, she garnered praise from world leaders, European maestros, compatriots, critics, colleagues, students, and legions of admirers.
+In life, Ana Otero conquered audiences worldwide and garnered praise from world leaders, European maestros, compatriots, critics, colleagues, students, and legions of admirers.
 Today, Humacao’s School of Fine Arts and a street in Rio Piedras bear Ana’s name.
 Still, we struggle to appreciate and recognize the impact of her contributions to Puerto Rico’s music, art, and culture.

 EARLY YEARS (HUMACAO)

 Ana (Anita) Hernández Otero was born in the villa of Humacao to Don Ignacio Otero y Aquilina and Doña Carmen Hernández Ramos on July 24, 1861.
 She was one of sixteen children and eight who survived and grew up in a home that was the equivalent of a “school of fine arts.”